MrShwhale/TMA-Character-Chart/notes.md

 # Graphs.json
-This file is a little bit of info about the formatting behind graphs.json
+This section has a little bit of info about the formatting behind graphs.json

 ## General
 graphs.json is an array of episodes.